txdemelo/txdemelo.github.io/_pages/about.md

 ---

 Hi there!
 I'm a PhD Candidate in the  [Department of Philosophy](https://thecollege.syr.edu/philosophy/) at [Syracuse University](https://www.syracuse.edu/).
-Before that, I took an [MA in Logic and Metaphysics](https://ppglm.wordpress.com/) at [Rio de Janeiro Federal University](https://ufrj.br/en/).
+Before that, I took an [MA in Logic and Metaphysics](https://ppglm.wordpress.com/) at [Rio de Janeiro Federal University](https://ufrj.br/en/), and a BA in Philosophy at [Ceará Federal University](http://www.ufc.br/).

 My research has revolved around properties, relations, and categories.
 In metaphysics, as elsewhere, the goal is to make the foundation just enough to build everything else up.
 Currently, I am investigating how properties and relations must be if we want to build very high indeed.
 Click on [research](/research/) for a conception of relations that supports a lot, and to see what I else I have been up to.

 I enjoy my research area, but I love teaching more broadly too.
-I have taught or TA'ed for introductions to ethics, metaphysics, epistemology, logic, human nature, media ethics, medieval ontology, scientific methods, at [Syracuse University](https://thecollege.syr.edu/philosophy/) and [University of Alagoas](https://ichca.ufal.br/graduacao/filosofia/).
+I have taught and TA'ed for courses in ethics, logic, metaphysics, epistemology, human nature, media ethics, and others, at [Syracuse University](https://thecollege.syr.edu/philosophy/) and [Federal University of Alagoas](https://ichca.ufal.br/graduacao/filosofia/).
 For more, click on [teaching](/teaching/).

 Here's my [CV](assets/pdf/CV.pdf).

 ---
-<small> How to say, cite, refer? &nbsp; &nbsp; /t͡ʃiˈ&nbsp;aɡu/ &nbsp; | &nbsp; de Melo, T.X. &nbsp; | &nbsp; he, him, his &nbsp; <a href="/moreabout/">(more)</a>
+<small> How to say, cite, refer? &nbsp; /t͡ʃiˈ&nbsp;aɡu/ &nbsp; | &nbsp; de Melo, T.X. &nbsp; | &nbsp; he, him, his &nbsp; <a href="/moreabout/">(more)</a>

 ---